Racks for canned goods

 Wine glass molding

 T-molding designed for wood floor transitions makes a perfect rack for stemware.
 Just cut it to length, predrill screw holes and screw it to the underside of a shelf.
 For a neater look, use brass screws and finish washers.
 Prefinished T-molding is available wherever wood flooring is sold.
-A 4-ft. section costs about $25
+A 4-ft. section costs about $25.
+Learn how to make this wine glass organizing system in our video tutorial.

 Stop drawers from falling out